seanbaxter/circle/README.md

   // The generic lambda function has its own scope, so we need to use & to
   // capture by reference the variable x that we need inside the loop. auto f = [&](auto i) {
-    // Use decltype(i) to get the type, which we expect to be a number_t.
+    // Use decltype(i) to get the type, which we expect to be an
-    // Use ::I to access the loop index contained in the enum. enum { I = decltype(i)::value };
+    // integral_constant.
+Use ::value to access the loop index contained in the
+    // structure.
+    enum { I = decltype(i)::value };

     // Now do the thing we wanted to do in the body of the loop.